-The Cornell University Center for Advanced Computing reports to the Office of the Vice Provost for Research.
+The Cornell University Center for Advanced Computing reports to the Office of the Vice Provost for Research and Innovation.

 Rich is the Director of the Cornell Center for Advanced Computing, leading the planning and operations of the center, with a focus on meeting the evolving needs of Cornell researchers and the broader scientific community.
 Rich joined CAC in 2017 as Deputy Director, coming from Indiana University, where he previously led the Campus Bridging and Research Infrastructure team.
 Rich earned his PhD in Informatics at the Indiana University Luddy School of Informatics, Computing, and Engineering.
 Rich’s research interests include the establishment and governance of cyberinfrastructure organizations, high performance and cloud computing, application containerization, and ethnography of virtual organizations.

 Associate Director, Systems & Operations